 The Fiscal Court recognizes the various privileges afforded elected county constitutional officers in managing and operating their respective offices.
-Those officials are encouraged to employ policies, practices and procedures that are reasonably consistent with the provisions of this Administrative Code.
-Modification of or variance from the specific terms of this Administrative Code are recognized in order to allow reasonable autonomy by elected officials in conducting the business of their offices and providing services to the public in performance of statutory duties.
+These officials are encouraged to employ policies, practices and procedures that are reasonably consistent with the provisions of the Administrative Code.
+Modification of or variance from the specific terms of this Administrative Code is recognized to allow reasonable autonomy by elected officials in conducting the business of their offices and providing services to the public in performance of statutory duties.